Ghilman: History

 Slave soldiers became the core of Islamic armies as the Bedouin, Ghazi holy warriors and Hashariyan conscripts were not as reliable, while Ghilman were expected to be loyal as they had no personal connections to the rest of society.
 However, the Ghilman often did not remain as loyal as expected.

 From the 10th century, masters would distribute tax farming land grants (Iqta) to the ghilman to support their slave armies.

 The Buyids and likely the Tahirids also built armies of Turkish slave soldiers.
 The Saffarids drew slave soldiers from Turks, Indians and Africans.
 The Ghaznavid dynasty, which originated from a slave soldier of the Samanids, also built their military around slave soldiers, first Turks and later Indians.

 The Turkish Seljuks and their successors the Ghurids and the Turkic Khwarazmian dynasty also continued with an army of mainly Turkish slave soldiers.
 Seljuk regional princes were each placed under the tutelage of slave soldier guardians (atābak) who formed their own dynasties.
 After a brief interruption under the Mongols, the institution returned under the Qara Qoyunlu and Aq Qoyunlu Turkmens.
 The various Iranian dynasties (Safavid, Afsharid, Qajar) drew slave soldiers from the Caucasus such as Georgians, Circassians and Armenians.
+(Unlike the Seljuks, who quickly abandoned their tribal warriors for an increase in slave-soldier forces, the Mongols did not adopt the institution of slave-soldiers).

 The Delhi Sultanate also made extensive use of Turkish cavalry ghilman as their core shock troops.
 After Central Asia fell to the Mongols they switched to capturing Hindu boys to convert into Islamic slave soldiers.

 There were violent ethnic conflicts between the different groups of ghilman, the Turks, Slavs, Nubians and Berbers in particular.

-Heaven
+Tactics and equipment

+Islamic caliphs often recruited slave-soldiers from the Turkic peoples of Central Asia due to their hardiness in desert conditions and expertise with horseback riding.
+Ghilman in the Abbasid Caliphate fought primarily as a mounted strike force whose purpose was to weaken the enemy with swift and rapid attacks before allied infantry were sent into battle.
+They carried a lance that could be used to impale enemy infantry easily and a round wooden shield that had been reinforced with either animal skin or thin metal plates.
+These ghilman also carried a sword on their belt, where it was easier to draw as opposed to the back or the chest.